FIDx Raises Growth Capital

 Investment round led by Prudential Financial and Global Atlantic, with participation from existing investors

 BERWYN, Pa., Nov.
-17, 2022 /PRNewswire/ -- Fiduciary Exchange, LLC (FIDx), an integrated technology platform that connects financial professionals to leading insurance companies, today announced it has closed on a Series B financing.
+17, 2022 /PRNewswire/ -- Fiduciary Exchange, LLC (FIDx), an integrated technology platform that connects financial professionals to leading insurance companies, today announced that it has secured a new round of growth capital.
 Prudential Financial, Inc. (Prudential) and Global Atlantic Financial Group (Global Atlantic), two of the nation's leading insurance companies, led the round.
 Existing investors, including Envestnet, also participated.
 Financial terms of the transaction have not been disclosed.

 FIDx enables financial professionals to seamlessly include annuities as essential building blocks they can easily incorporate into client portfolios.
 Its core capabilities include tools and services to comprehensively research and illustrate annuities, propose, and open accounts, and ultimately actively manage annuity holdings as part of their household.
 FIDx has deep relationships with 17 of the most well-known insurance companies, with a wide array of commission-based and fee-based annuity products available.
 The firm currently has $24 billion in assets on its platform.